jackmedda/RS-BGExplainer/README.md

-# BiGA: Explaining Unfairness in GNNs for Recommendation
+# BiGA: Bi-partite Graph Augmenter for unfairness mitigation in recommendation

 BiGA uses counterfactual explanations to augment user-item interactions within a bi-partite graph. \
 Studying the disparity in the recommendations utility across demographic groups, our method detects